› Business Loans › Delaware

 Asset-Based Loans: Asset-based loans (ABL) in Delaware allow small businesses to unlock the value of the assets on their balance sheet to secure funding.
 ABL lenders have business assets appraised and then issue loan amounts based on the appraisal value.
 The assets become collateral for the loan, meaning the lender can claim the assets in case of default.
 Some examples of asset-based business loans include commercial real estate loans, certain construction loans, secured term loans, and accounts receivable financing.

-Delaware offers a range of financing solutions tailored to meet the diverse needs of its thriving business community.
+Delaware offers a range of financing solutions and lending programs tailored to meet the diverse needs of its thriving business community and encourage business growth.
 From federal initiatives to state-supported programs, business owners in Delaware can access innovative funding options to support growth and sustainability.
+These business support loans can help overcome challenges.

 RUN-DE loans are a collaborative effort between Delaware’s public and private sectors to provide flexible, low-interest financing for small and mid-sized businesses.
 These loans are designed to support startups and expansions, focusing on fostering economic growth and creating jobs.
 Eligible businesses can access funds with manageable repayment terms and often less stringent credit requirements than traditional loans.

 The USDA Business & Industry (B&I) Loan Guarantees are designed to promote economic development in rural areas, including parts of Delaware.
-These guarantees help local lenders extend credit to businesses by reducing their risk and enabling borrowers to access funds for real estate, equipment, and working capital.
-The USDA B&I program is particularly beneficial for businesses aiming to revitalize rural communities or expand operations.
+These guarantees help local lenders extend credit to businesses by reducing risk and enabling borrowers to access real estate, equipment, and working capital funds.
+The USDA B&I program particularly benefits businesses aiming to revitalize rural communities or expand operations.

 LOAN TYPES | MAX AMOUNTS | RATES | SPEED |